MartinWinged/Show-Cursor-Inside-Notch-Apps/README.md

 This script detects active Notch .exe files and displays overlay cursor on top so you can see your mouse as you would see it in Notch Builder.

 Run Show Cursor Inside Notch Apps.exe and then run Notch application.
 Cursor should pop up by itself.
-To close the script simply press ESC.
+To close the script just simply check Windows tray - the script icon will be there.

 Peace!
 Martin Winged